Press release: Family Mediators Welcome Additional Funding for Voucher Scheme

-- The Family Mediation Council is a not-for-profit organisation whose aim is to promote the use of family mediation for the benefit of the public.
-It does not offer mediation itself.
+- The voucher scheme is operated on behalf of the Ministry of Justice by the Family Mediation Council, a not-for-profit organisation whose aim is to promote the use of family mediation for the benefit of the public.
 Family Mediation Council Accredited mediators meet rigorous professional standards.
 Find our more: https://www.familymediationcouncil.org.uk/